 Subjects they choose can have an impact on what they can study at college or university, and what career paths are open to them.

-We have some subject choices top tips for you and your child at this time.
+We have some option choices top tips for you and your child at this time.

-To help your child prepare for their choice, you could try our Subject Choices tool, which helps them work out which jobs their subjects could lead to.
+To help your child prepare for their choice, you could try our Option Choices tool, which helps them work out which jobs their subjects could lead to.

 One-to-one career support in schools

 We’re just part of the support your child can access through Skills Development Scotland (SDS).

 Our professionally-qualified careers advisers offer information, advice and guidance (CIAG) in every state secondary school in Scotland.
-They can include group sessions or intensive one-to-one coaching.Talk to the school’s careers adviser at parents night or school events, or ask to attend a subject choice one-to-one with your child and their careers adviser.
+They can include group sessions or intensive one-to-one coaching.Talk to the school’s careers adviser at parents night or school events, or ask to attend a option choice one-to-one with your child and their careers adviser.

 Is your child in S4-S6?

 Whether they’re preparing to leave school or preparing for their exams, we’ll give you the advice you need to support them.

 Supporting your child through their results?
 It can be difficult to know what to say.

 The advisers on our Results Helpline, which runs each year on Results Day, can help.

 If your child doesn't get the results they need, here's some practical steps you can take to support them.